Aurelia aurita: Body system

-Aurelia does not have respiratory parts such as gills, lungs or trachea; it respires by diffusing oxygen from water through the thin membrane covering its body.
-Within the gastrovascular cavity, low oxygenated water can be expelled and high oxygenated water can come in by ciliated action, thus increasing the diffusion of oxygen through cell.
-The large surface area membrane to volume ratio helps Aurelia to diffuse more oxygen and nutrients into the cells.
+Aurelia does not have respiratory parts such as gills, lungs, or trachea; it respires by diffusing oxygen from water through the thin membrane covering its body.
+Within the gastrovascular cavity, low oxygenated water can be expelled and high oxygenated water can come in by ciliated action, thus increasing the diffusion of oxygen through the cell.
+The large surface area membrane to volume ratio helps Aurelia diffuse more oxygen and nutrients into the cells.

 The basic body plan of Aurelia consists of several parts.
 The animal lacks respiratory, excretory, and circulatory systems.
 The adult medusa of Aurelia, with a transparent look, has an umbrella margin membrane and tentacles that are attached to the bottom.
 It has four bright gonads that are under the stomach.
 Food travels through the muscular manubrium while the radial canals help disperse the food.
-There is a middle layer of mesoglea, gastrodervascular cavity with gastrodermis, and epidermis.
+There is a middle layer of mesoglea, a gastrodervascular cavity with a gastrodermis, and an epidermis.
 There is a nerve net that is responsible for contractions in swimming muscles and feeding responses.
 Adult medusae can have diameters up to 40 cm.

 The medusae are either male or female.
 The young larval stage, a planula, has small ciliated cells and after swimming freely in the plankton for a day or more, settles on an appropriate substrate, where it changes into a special type of polyp called a "scyphistoma", which divides by strobilation into small ephyrae that swim off to grow up as medusae.
 There is an increasing size from starting stage planula to ephyra, from less than 1 mm in the planula stage, up to about 1 cm in ephyra stage, and then to several cm in diameter in the medusa stage.

-A recent study has found that A. aurita are capable of lifecycle reversal where individuals grow younger instead of older, akin to the "immortal jellyfish" Turritopsis dohrnii.
+A 2015 study has found that A. aurita are capable of life cycle reversal where individuals grow younger instead of older, akin to the "immortal jellyfish" Turritopsis dohrnii.

-There has been a study presenting that Aurelia's body system isn't significantly affected by artificial materials like microbeads, which can be found in cosmetic and personal care products.
-Aurelia aurita was able to recognize that microbeads were not food so there wasn't any physiological or histological harm.
+There has been a study presenting that Aurelia's body system is not significantly affected by artificial materials like microbeads, which can be found in cosmetic and personal care products.
+Aurelia aurita was able to recognize that microbeads were not food so there was not any physiological or histological harm.